pingcap/docs-cn/tiup/tiup-component-cluster-template.md

 - Outputs a detailed topology template that is commented with configurable parameters.
 To enable this option, add it to the command.
 - If this option is not specified, the simple topology template is output by default.

+### --local

+- Outputs a simple topology template for the local cluster, which can be used directly, and the `global` parameter can be adjusted as needed.
+- This template creates a PD service, a TiDB service, a TiKV service, a monitoring service, and a Grafana service.

 ### --multi-dc

 - Outputs the topology template of multiple data centers.
 To enable this option, add it to the command.